sadicsha/zapier-payment-reminder-agent/README.md

-# SCIT Payment Reminder & Reconciliation Agent (Zapier Central)
+# Payment Reminder & Reconciliation Agent (Zapier Central)

 This repository contains the system instructions, configuration, and setup guide for the automated payment reminder and reconciliation agent built using Zapier Central.